 - A running theme throughout multiple stories in Cloud Atlas.
 Hugo Weaving's character(s) echo the phrase "There's a natural order to things" in various contexts.

 - Mentioned in the Holocaust docudrama Conspiracy.
 When Heydrich finishes the conference, he echoes the Nazi views on evolution as he gloats that the genocide of the Jews will "advance the human race to greater purity in a space of time so short Charles Darwin will be astonished".
-Or he would be.
+He would be.
 Evolution doesn't work that way.
+The real Nazis apparently knew it, and banned Darwin's works.

 - Jordan Belfort and all of his underlings at Stratton Oakmont in The Wolf of Wall Street.
 You're either rich or you're a loser with a miserable life.